 A Day in the Life Working in OT Teletherapy

-For this “Day in the Life” article, we’re very excited to share what it’s like working in OT teletherapy, featuring teletherapist Rachel Morris, OTR/L. Thanks, Rachel, for sharing your insight and experience!
+For this “Day in the Life” article, we’re very excited to share what it’s like working in OT teletherapy, featuring teletherapist Rachel Morris, OTR/L. Huge thanks to Rachel for sharing her insight and experience working in telehealth!

 In 1990, I started my career as an occupational therapist.
 Throughout my career, I gained firsthand experience in working with teams and collaborating to handle a variety of situations.
 After 23 years of working as an occupational therapist, including eight years of onsite school-based experience, I was ready for a new challenge.